Catholic Church in Venezuela

 The Catholic Church in Venezuela is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
 The Roman Catholic Church in Venezuela comprises nine archdioceses, three vicariates, a military ordinariate, and two Eastern Rite exarchates under the spiritual leadership of the Pope, the Curia in Rome and the Venezuelan Bishops Conference.

-According to The World Factbook, 2009, 96% of the population is Roman Catholic.
+According to The World Factbook, 96% of the population was Roman Catholic in 2009.
 In 2018, Latinobarómetro, estimated that 66% of the population is Roman Catholic.

 Since the Second Vatican Council, the Roman Catholic Church in Venezuela has been weakened by a lack of diocesan and religious vocations.
 Many priests serving in Venezuela are foreign-born.
-Before president Hugo Chávez's government took power, Protestant churches began to successfully proselytize, especially among the urban poor.
-However, this has diminished in recent years.
-In the past, the Catholic Church did not have the funds, the personnel, or the enthusiasm to stem effectively this new challenge to its hegemony, but it believed it faced a greater threat with the new government of Hugo Chavez.
+Before President Hugo Chávez's government took power, Protestant churches began to successfully proselytize, especially among the urban poor; however, this diminished into the 21st century.
+In the past, the Catholic Church did not have the funds, the personnel, or the enthusiasm to stem effectively this new challenge to its hegemony, but it believed it faced a greater threat with the new government of Chávez.